sshaar/clef2020-factchecking-task2/README.md

 The datasets are text files with the information TAB separated.
 The text encoding is UTF-8.
 You will get:

-### Facts:
+### Facts

 All the verified claims that will be used for both training and test are found in file (data/verified_facts.qrels.tsv).
 This file has information about the verified claims that are obtained from fact checking websites in the following format.

-> fact_id <TAB> fact <TAB> title
+> fact_id <TAB> fact <TAB> title <TAB> body

 Where: <br>

 * fact_id: unique ID for a given NormClaim <br/>
 * fact: text of the fact/verified claim <br/>
 * title: title of the document fact checking the verified claim <br/>
+* body: body text of the document fact checking the verified claim <br/>

 Example:
 >2       "A ""law to separate families"" was enacted prior to April 2018, and the federal government is powerless not to enforce it."
-Was the ‘Law to Separate Families’ Passed in 1997 or ‘by Democrats’? <br/>
+Was the ‘Law to Separate Families’ Passed in 1997 or ‘by Democrats’?
+"TEXT OF DOCUMENT..." <br/>
 >222     Former U.S. Vice President Joe Biden owns the largest mansion in his state.
-Does Joe Biden Own the Largest Mansion in His State? <br/>
+Does Joe Biden Own the Largest Mansion in His State?
+"TEXT OF DOCUMENT..." <br/>
 >503     "U.S. Sen. Bernie Sanders compared Baltimore to a ""third world country."""
-Did U.S. Sen. Bernie Sanders Say Baltimore Was Like a ‘Third World Country’?  <br/>
+Did U.S. Sen. Bernie Sanders Say Baltimore Was Like a ‘Third World Country’?
+"TEXT OF DOCUMENT..." <br/>
 > .... <br/>

-### Queries file:
+### Queries file

 Tweet details that are used for training or testing.
 It is a text files with the information TAB separated.